-On May 30, 2006, the Company acquired substantially all of the assets of TGI Group, LLC, operating as The Governance Institute ('TGI'').
+On May 30, 2006, the Company acquired substantially all of the assets of TGI Group, LLC, operating as The Governance Institute ("TGI").
 TGI provides board members, executive management and physician leaders of hospitals and health systems with knowledge and solutions to successfully confront a wide array of strategic issues.
 TGI operations have been included in the Company's consolidated financial statements since the date of acquisition.
 The purchase price for TGI was \$19.8 million in cash, plus the assumption of certain liabilities.
 The Company paid \$17.8 million in cash to the seller at closing and \$1.95 million into an escrow account.

-The escrow account will be released twelve months from the acquisition date pending any unresolved claims.
+The escrow account was released twelve months from the acquisition date.
 The Company recorded direct acquisition costs of \$305,000.